IanStorm/my-home-cctv/README.md

 ## ...go! 🏃‍♂️ 🏃‍♀️

 Done!
-Now a video stream is available via `rtsp://username:password@my-home-cctv-XYZ:8554/h264`.
+Now an RTSP video stream is available at `rtsp://my-home-cctv-XYZ:8554/unicast`

 ## Sources